CRTW26/Sumner1185/README.md

 ### Stakeholder Manegement

-Many years experience dealing with stakeholders all the way up to C-suite to facilitate new business and grow existing client base.
+Many years experience dealing with both internal and external stakeholders all the way up to C-suite to facilitate new business and grow existing client base.
 In my roles at UKFast and Claranet my main points of contact would initially be C-suite level as well as members of the tech team, which has given me a solid background in managing clients at many levels.
 This would be done as face-to-face meetings, white-boarding sessions, and conference calls.

 ### Leadership